Talon (roller coaster): Track

 The steel track of Talon is approximately 3110 ft long, the height of the lift is approximately 135 ft high, and the entire track weighs just under 3,000,000 lb.
 It was manufactured by Clermont Steel Fabricators located in Batavia, Ohio.
 Unlike other B&M coasters, the track is filled with sand to reduce the noise produced by the trains.
 The tracks are painted orange and yellow while the supports are blue.

 Slogan & theme

-The entrance sign has a mini-slogan as "The Grip Of Fear.
-The word "Talon" is named after a claw, which is specifically found on birds of prey and mythical creatures.
-The ride is themed as a bird of prey.
+The ride's slogan is "The grip of fear."
+Its name, "Talon", comes from the claws found on birds of prey and mythical creatures.
+The ride is themed after birds of prey.